First: think realistically about what you can afford

 If you are posting abroad, do it early so you can send it more cheaply and if you have gifts to send abroad, consider sending money or a voucher which will cost much less than the price of a package.

-29. Look for alternative shipping companies
+29. Save money at Christmas with alternative shipping companies

 Parcels can be pricey things to post, especially if they are large or heavy.
 If this is the case then shop around.
 As anyone who sells on eBay will tell you, there are a lot of smaller shipping companies who have set up over the last few years who will pick up from your door and deliver for you.